tokensoft/tokensoft_token/README.md

 Administrators will have the ability modify a whitelist beyond the default configuration to add or remove outbound whitelists.

+## Blacklists
+Before tokens can be transferred to or from an address, if the blacklisting feature is enabled, it will check to ensure both the source and destination are not blacklisted.
+If either account is blacklisted the transfer will fail.

+An Owner can enable and disable the blacklist functionality to add or remove restrictions on transfers.
+The default state is set as disabled.

+Accounts with the BlacklisterRole can add or remove accounts to or from the blacklist.

 ## Pausing

-The Pauser accounts may pause/unpause the contract.
+The Pauser accounts may pause/un-pause the contract.
 When the contract is paused all transfers will be blocked.
-When deployed the contract is initially unpaused.
+When deployed the contract is initially un-paused.

 ## Minting
 Minter accounts can mint tokens to other accounts.
 Minting tokens increases the total supply of tokens and the balance of the account the tokens are minted to.